BrindleDigital/rentfetch/readme.txt

 = What APIs do you work with? =

 This free version of the plugin allows for unlimited usage *with manual data entry*.
-Our [Rent Fetch Sync](https://rentfetch.io) addon works with Yardi/RentCafe (Entrata, Appfolio and RealPage support coming soon!).
+Our [Rent Fetch Sync](https://rentfetch.io) addon works with Yardi/RentCafe, Entrata, and Rent Manager).

 = Can synced properties be customized in WordPress? =